hobson/hobson.github.io/_posts/2019-07-16-Docvectors using spaCy for Springboard.md

 title: Docvectors using spaCy for Springboard
 ---

-One of my [Springboard](springboard.com) mentees asked how she should compute document vectors using the word2vec vectors availble within a parsed document object from the spaCy parser.
+One of my [Springboard](springboard.com) mentees asked how she should compute document vectors using the word2vec vectors available within a parsed document object from the spaCy parser.
 Our

 You can do it yourself by summing up all the word vectors: